a-karma/Bogor_Workshop/DAY_1/Session1.md

 > by linking each `Stage_{i}/Output` to an Input folder inside the `Stage_{i+1}` directory.
 > Note that in our example Stage 4 is actually termed Results.

-> `Hacker Tips`: if you have made a mistake with links, do not panic.
-You can alwayse remove them with `rm` or with the unlink command.
+If you have made a mistake with links, do not panic.
+You can alwayse remove them with `rm` or with the `unlink` command.

 Now that we have a good structure we can start populating our directories.
 Let's create some files in the `Project_BASH` directory.